 The PCB has holes large enough to accommodate the slight differences in pitch, therefore a 0.1″ Molex system will fit.
 Pins and wires can be refitted with suitable housings and terminals.

 Roland Power Supply Design

 The power supply in the Roland SuperJX is a really great design and when working well, delivers a lot of very stable power to the instrument circuitry.
 The linear design means that it has a low output impedance maintaining tightly regulated supplies to the analogue circuitry.
-The only disadvantage is that it generates heat inside the instrument.
+The only disadvantage is that it generates a large volume of hot air inside the instrument.

 Losing a 12 voice analogue instrument like the SuperJX is considered a tragedy and as the transformer is unobtainable, this project is a fantastic solution when it fails.

 The project was developed and tested using a Japanese specification JX10 that was converted to UK specification.
 It is a fully upgraded instrument with enhanced VFD and Vecoven PWM.

 The power supply has not been fitted to an MKS70 by the author, but electrically the project meets the requirements.

 JX10 fitment with rewiring is shown in picture below:

 Experience of electronic construction and mains appliance wiring are essential.
 Full design calculations, schematic, parts lists and build/fitting recommendations are published so hobbyists can fully understand the design choices made and make their own judgement on its suitability for use in their instrument.